 "I was a lapsed Catholic.
-Even though | praved every day | felt something was missing; I wanted to get more involved and to be known.
-The day I received communion again was towards Building Fund
+Even though I praved every day I felt something was missing; I wanted to get more involved and to be known.
+The day I received communion again was that was going to last my whole like being given another life."